 Following the guidelines and procedures recommended (and in many cases mandated) by these organizations can save food processors from potential disasters, and reduce the risk to their consumers.

-For more on food safety organizations, see the links on the next page.
+For more on food safety organizations, see the links below.

 - FDA.
 "Fighting Foodborne Illness."
 (Accessed 05/11/09).www.fda.gov/opacom/factsheets/justthefacts/21foodsaf.pdf

 - FDA.
 "HACCP: A State-of-the-Art Approach to Food Safety."
 (Accessed 05/11/09).http://www.cfsan.fda.gov/~lrd/bghaccp.html